-Reasonable Accommodations and Equal Opportunity
+Reasonable Accommodations

-Reasonable Accommodations are any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.
+A reasonable accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.

 Equal opportunity is the opportunity to attain the same level of performance or to enjoy equal benefits and privileges of employment.